Teslafly/Dead-OpenBMS-dead/README.md

 THIS PROJECT IS DEAD.
 The avalibility of other projects and low cost off the shelf solutions has imporved significantly to where this project is no londer needed.

+A much more mature open source bms that I recommend is https://github.com/EnnoidMe/ENNOID-BMS that has all the features that I had wanted to implement.
+Off the shelf hardware is available for that too if you don't want to build your own.

 Intro
 ==========
 * This project aims to create an open source, scalable Battery management system for use in just about anything with more than 4 lithium batteries. (and currently up to 96 cells without a second master board)